Cable TV is so 2009!

 Sports fans unite!

-Fubo TV offers viewers access to live sports through channels such as Fox Sports, 100+ channels, news, and Cloud DVR.
+Fubo TV offers viewers access to live sports through Fox Sports, 100+ channels, news, and Cloud DVR.
 It’s a cord-cutters dream come true, especially one with an affinity for a live streaming service that offers broadcast networks and live sports.

 It also allows users to stream via three devices simultaneously.
 With the paid subscription options starting at $59.99, we’re on the edge of our seat about this particular option.
 Is it as good as it promises?